Michaelosafo/U.S-Shooting-Report/README.md

 Power BI Report

-This dashboard was created using Power BI.
+This report was created using Power BI.